Pranav-P26/ExpenseFrontend/README.md

 - **Backend**: Node.js, Express.js (or any other backend technology)
 - **Database**: MongoDB, PostgreSQL (or any other database)
 - **Version Control**: Git, GitHub

+## Version
+This repository is used for frontend development only